olhanotolga/molodist-subtitlers/README.md

 The project is not finished.
 I plan on maintaining it and updating with new information.
 I’m also planning to build a few tools to automate certain proofreading and editing tasks.
 For example, a program that would check if the manually added timecodes are in a proper order.
 The stack I used
-Since I joined FrauenLoop Web Development program, I’ve been putting to practice the skills that I’ve acquired over January–April 2020: HTML, CSS, Bootstrap, Python, Flask, and, of course, Git and GitHub.
+Since I joined *FrauenLoop Web Development program*, I’ve been putting to practice the skills that I’ve acquired over January–April 2020: HTML, CSS, Bootstrap, Python, Flask, and, of course, Git and GitHub.

 **The server part:** Python, Flask, Jinja.